mlibrary/about-publishing/src/content/features/transforming.md

               kind of academic writing."
       - type: cta
         image: ""
-        text: "Lightning Birds is Jacob Smith's second audiobook to be published by the Press.
+        text: Lightning Birds is Jacob Smith's second audiobook to be published by the Press.
 It is a multi-media project that consists of a five-episode, podcast-style audiobook, a curatorial essay, and a bibliography.
-Both ESC and Lightning Birds apply audiovisual tools to the analysis of audiovisual culture, "
+Both ESC and Lightning Birds apply audiovisual tools to the analysis of audiovisual culture thanks to the tools and infrastructure provided by the Fulcrum platform.
         heading: Pushing the Boundaries of the Book
         button_text: Listen Now
         button_link: https://doi.org/10.3998/mpub.11714652